Please sign in to post.

 Posted by

 If you like Byzantine architecture and mosaics, Ravenna is a must-visit place.
 San Vitale and the Mausoleum of Galla Placidia are stunning.
-As others have pointed out, there are equally interesting sites to see.
-However, other than the landmarks, I found the city dull and characterless.
+As has been pointed out, there are other equally interesting sites to see.
+However, besides the landmarks, I found the city dull and characterless.
 One full day on the ground should be enough to visit the essentials, but 2 days will allow for a more relaxed pace.

 Posted by